 The Graduate School notifies applicants of the admission decision.
 Notification is usually sent by late February to applicants with a complete application at December 1.
 March 1 applicants are notified by early May.
 The admission decision may be accessed on the application web site.

 Admitted students will receive a request from both the OSU Graduate School and the Public Health Programs manager to confirm intent to enroll.
 Those who confirm intent with the Public Health Programs manager will receive a second email with Fall term course requirements and orientation information.
 MPH admitted applicants should note that advisor assignments are made and notification sent to each student in late summer prior to Fall term matriculation.

 See the OSU MPH General Student Handbook for information about transfer credits.
 Note that the consideration of transfer credits is determined after admission and matriculation by the student’s graduate advisor/committee on the Program of Study form, which is submitted to the Graduate School for approval.

 All work toward a master’s degree, including transferred credits, course work, thesis (if required), and all examinations, must be completed within seven years.

-How to apply for Departmental and/or College Fellowships
+How to apply for fellowships

 - Applicants desiring consideration of faculty nomination for fellowships must have a complete application filed by the December 1 deadline for first consideration.
-Applicants and continuing students are encouraged to apply for appropriate awards that do not require faculty nomination.
+Applicants and continuing students are encouraged to apply for appropriate awards that do not require faculty nomination

-- Research assistantships are determined by individual faculty members who have research grant funding, interested applicants must contact faculty directly.
+For information on graduate research assistantships (GRA) at OSU visit the Graduate School Website.
+Research assistantships are determined by individual faculty members who have research grant funding, interested applicants must contact faculty directly.